 The Body Keeps the Score by Bessel van der Kolk is perhaps one of the best-known books about trauma, and in particular early life trauma.
 It’s been on my to-be-read list for quite a while, and I’ve finally managed to get around to it.

 This is a hefty book.
-The epub version that I was reading weighed in at 488 pages including a lengthy reference section.
+The digital version that I was reading weighed in at 488 pages, including a lengthy reference section.
 It’s very in-depth, giving plenty of detail, but it’s not unnecessarily complicated.
 There’s some technical terminology used, particularly with respect to the functioning of the brain, but I thought this was explained well.

 Van der Kolk is a psychiatrist who initially began working with trauma while treating war veterans.
 There was a lot that wasn’t known about trauma at that point, but he’s been an active researcher through his career, often at the forefront of new trauma-related knowledge.

 In the book, he repeatedly stresses the importance of recognizing the changes that occur in the brains and nervous systems of people who’ve been through trauma, and targeting treatment accordingly to get back the functioning they lost.
 He writes: